-In light of the bottom-up, analytic theory presented in Section II., it is instructive to consider the distribution of both controlled GEO satellites and uncontrolled GEO derelicts in the inclination/RAAN phase portrait in Figure 2.
-GEO objects are extracted from publicly-available TLE sets according to eccentricity less than 0.2, inclination less than 70°, and mean motion 0.9-1.1 revs per sidereal day.
-The 1145 GEO objects extracted from the 28 February 2014 TLE set are classified using the taxonomy maintained by ESA in its "Classification of Geosynchronous Objects" reports.
-Table 1 describes this GEO classification system.
+In light of the bottom-up, analytic theory presented in Section 2, it is instructive to consider the distribution of both controlled GEO satellites and uncontrolled GEO derelicts in the inclination/RAAN phase portrait in Fig. 2.
+GEO objects are extracted from publicly-available TLE sets according to eccentricity less than 0.2, inclination less than 70°, and mean motion 0.9-1.1 revs per sidereal day (Flohrer, 2014).
+The 1145 GEO objects extracted from

+Table 1